ErrorNull0/enTowerDefense/README.md

 - Copy the enTowerDefense mod into your Mods folder.

 - Do not use any other mods with enTowerDefense.
-Mods that only tweak the on-screen HUD (like zombie health bars) should be fine.
+Mods that only tweak the on-screen HUD should be fine.
 Using any mods that modify items, zombies, player behavior, or anything else can cause unexpected behavior or errors.

 - A custom map called "enTowerDefenseArena" is required.
 Copy this map into your "GeneratedWorlds" or "Worlds" folder.
 For single player, this is usually your "GeneratedWorlds" folder.
 On a dedicated server, the folder is typcially located in the Data > Worlds folder.
 Downloaded this map from github https://github.com/ErrorNull0/7D2D-Maps